armory3d/armory_web/manual/getting_started/intro.md

 ### Unmatched portability

 The engine needs to be able to run on desktops, consoles, mobile and web with no compromises.
 It needs to run on a platform announced tomorrow.
 The common approach is to tie the renderer to OpenGL/ES/WebGL.
 For games, this is disastrous choice today.
 There are lots of different graphics APIs now, in order to maximize portability and performance on each platform we need to take advantage of this.
 What if one of the major platforms decide to axe OpenGL in favor of Vulkan/Metal/D3D12 in the future?
 Refactoring these things in an existing code-bases not prepared for this is a huge and painful task.
 The core of the engine has been developed will all this in mind, making it possible to add new targets/graphics APIs without rewriting existing code.
 There is already support for OpenGL/ES/WebGL, D3D9/11/12, Metal and Vulkan.
-The output to JavaScript is very straightforward making WebGL first-class citizen, preventing bloated file sizes and slow performance that regular engines compiled from C++ face.
+The output to JavaScript is very straightforward making WebGL first-class citizen, preventing bloated file sizes that regular engines compiled from C++ face.

 ### State of art renderer